Follow Spacecraft —

 Space Concordia makes a continuous effort to be more than just your average student society with a typical competition-based structure; we aim to be similar to a space agency where we show our expertise not only through the projects we develop, but also through the actions we do on a larger scale to benefit the world as a whole.

-The primary goal of the CCP is to give students of varying backgrounds the opportunity to gain hands-on experience in developing the skills necessary to conduct a real space mission.
+The primary goal of the CCP is educational.
+We want to train the next generation of amateur radio operators, and to promote STEM education and space literacy by exposing students of varying backgrounds to all aspects of a real space mission, climate sciences, and group dynamics.
 A once-in-a-lifetime opportunity, students involved are pushing boundaries, innovating, and advancing scientific excellence, propelling them to become the next generation of space leaders.

-Many of our students have been taking their amateur and advanced radio licensing in order to be able to work on our ground station and outreach activities.
+Many of our students have been taking their amateur and advanced radio licensing in order to be able to work on our ground station and to participate in outreach activities:

 In the final iteration of Aleksandr, this satellite continued its work on self-healing properties and came out at 3rd place.